 Kirsty Greenough Ella’s mum from Oxford said ‘It was a truly amazing opportunity for us all.
 The thought of Ella’s bauble on the Christmas tree at Clarence House is just a moment we will remember for the rest of our lives.

-‘We can’t thank Helen & Douglas House and HRH The Duchess of Cornwall enough for letting us experience this moment.
+‘We can’t thank Helen & Douglas House and the former HRH The Duchess of Cornwall enough for letting us experience this moment.
 Throughout this lockdown we have received hampers, presents and most importantly we have received care from Helen & Douglas House though phone calls which has reassured us, especially with Ella when she hasn’t been too well.
 ‘Helen & Douglas House hospice has helped us as a family in so many ways.
 When you have a child that has complex medical needs, life is tough as you are always worrying and wondering what’s going to happen next.

 ‘But for any concerns we have, Helen & Douglas House has always been there for us, just for a chat or to have a bit of respite so we can recharge our batteries as parents and for this, we will never forget them.